 *Source: The U.S. Census Bureau

 In Mississippi, we’re making it easier for kids to develop healthy habits.

-More than 420 schools serving over 220,000 students across the state have joined Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.
+Nearly 400 schools serving over 200,000 students across the state have joined Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.
 Since 2007, nine Mississippi schools have been recognized with National Healthy Schools Awards for their outstanding efforts.

 As part of our work to reduce calorie consumption along with the country’s three largest soda manufactures, each beverage company is committing to focus its efforts at the community level and specifically in communities where there has been less interest in and/or access to options that help community members reduce their calorie intake.
 Communities within the Mississippi Delta are among the first to see those changes.

 Hear from school champions from just two of the many districts we work with in Mississippi: North Bolivar Consolidated School District (formerly Mound Bayou Public School District), enrolled with the Healthy Schools Program since 2011; and Vicksburg Warren School District, enrolled since 2011.